-The goal of Measure T4 is to, by 2030, double transit service hours from 560,000 to 1.12 million hours, install bus-only lanes on 100 percent of all transit routes, and that 75 percent of County residents will live within 1⁄2 mile of shuttle or mobility service.
+The goal of Measure T4 is to, by 2030, double transit service hours from 560,000 to 1.12 million hours, install bus-only lanes on all major transit thoroughfares, and that 75 percent of unincorporated Los Angeles County residents will live within one-half mile of shuttle or mobility service.
+Measure T4 has several additional performance goals, such as that all transit corridors will have micro mobility service and to prioritize micro mobility along equity areas and high-quality transit corridors.

-&lt;sup>36 CARB, EMFAC2021 Model.
+36 California Air Resources Board.
 2021.
-Available at: https://arb.ca.gov/emfac/emissions-inventory/4c9f04282a1f85d62a27721058b5a3bb6fd22fb9.
+EMFAC2021 Model.
+Version v1.0.1.
+Available: https://arb.ca.gov/emfac/emissions-inventory/4c9f04282a1f85d62a27721058b5a3bb6fd22fb9.
 Accessed October 2021.

 To quantify VMT reductions for Measure T4, appropriate equations were used based on factsheets in the CAPCOA handbook.
-VMT reductions and associated GHG emission reductions were quantified for two separate implementing actions which support Measure T4: Action T4.1 (Expand and improve frequency of County shuttles and explore new mobility services, such as micro transit, autonomous vehicles, micro mobility, and on-demand autonomous shuttles) and Action T4.2 (Install bus-only lanes and signal prioritization along major thoroughfares, and work with transit agencies and neighboring jurisdictions to plan and install full bus rapid transit infrastructure along priority corridors, as appropriate).
+VMT reductions and associated GHG emissions reductions were quantified for two separate implementing actions that support Measure T4: Action T4.1 (Expand and improve frequency of County shuttles and explore new mobility services, such as micro transit, autonomous vehicles, micro mobility, and on-demand autonomous shuttles) and Action T4.2 (Install bus-only lanes and signal prioritization along major thoroughfares, and work with transit agencies and neighboring jurisdictions to plan and install full bus rapid transit infrastructure along priority corridors, as appropriate).

-To calculate VMT reductions from action T4.1, Fehr & Peers used a major transit stop GIS layer developed as part of the LA County SB 743 VMT Tool released in late 2020 and information from the LA Metro NextGen Bus Plan (2020) and the LA Metro Long Range Transportation Plan (2020), along with CAPCOA equations.
-Specifically, the transit mode share of 4.6% per the 2012 California Household Travel Survey was used, and it was assumed that implementation of Action T4.1 would increase the total number of transit service hours in the County from 560,000 to 1.12 million after transit expansion.
+To calculate VMT reductions from Action T4.1, Fehr & Peers used a major transit stop GIS layer developed as part of the County's SB 743 VMT Tool released in late 2020 and information from the LA Metro NextGen Bus Plan (2020) and the LA Metro Long Range Transportation Plan (2020), along with CAPCOA equations.
+Specifically, the transit mode share of 4.6 percent per the 2012 California Household Travel Survey was used, and it was assumed that implementation of Action T4.1 would increase the total number of transit service hours in unincorporated Los Angeles County from 560,000 to 1.12 million after transit expansion.
 This value is based on the Metro NextGen report.
-This increase in transit service hours would result in a 1.9% reduction in countywide passenger vehicle VMT.
-This reduction was applied to the total VMT occurring within the County.
+This increase in transit service hours would result in a 1.9 percent reduction in Countywide passenger vehicle VMT.
+This reduction was applied to the total VMT occurring within unincorporated Los Angeles County.
 This VMT reduction was then subtracted from total light-duty vehicle VMT to estimate adjusted daily VMT.
 This adjusted daily VMT was then projected to obtain VMT reductions and adjusted totals in each analysis year (2030, 2035, and 2045).